 Each year since 1994, the Center has hosted a symposium devoted to the discussion of law and religion.
-To date, more than 900 government, academic, and religious leaders and visitors from 120 countries have met together to discuss principles of religious liberty and to explore mechanisms to better implement these principles.
-The symposium is open to anyone who is interested in attending.
+By 2016, more than 1100 government, academic, and religious leaders and visitors from 124 countries had met together to discuss principles of religious liberty and to explore mechanisms to better implement these principles.
 Details about upcoming and past symposia may be found below and on the pages listed in the left sidebar.